MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A19-EDA-two-quantitative.md

 \vspace{0.1in}

 Earlier in the activity we identified a couple of observations that are potential outliers.
-Two of these values are ($445, 11$) and ($710,40$).
-The following plot was created without these points included.
+One of these values is ($445, 11$).
+The following plot was created without this point included.

 \begin{center}\includegraphics[width=0.6\linewidth]{12-A19-EDA-two-quantitative_files/figure-latex/unnamed-chunk-6-1} \end{center}